Bhavya2354/bird-ai-assignment/README.md

-🐔 Bird Counting and Weight Estimation (Poultry CCTV Analytics)
+🐔 Bird Counting and Weight Estimation using Poultry CCTV

 Author: Bhavya

 Role Applied: Machine Learning / AI Engineer Intern

-📌 Problem Statement (As Given in the Task)
+📌 Problem Statement

-The objective of this assignment is to evaluate depth in:
+The objective of this assignment is to evaluate practical understanding of:

 Machine Learning fundamentals

 Computer Vision

-Object Detection & Tracking
+Object detection and tracking

 API development

-The task requires building a prototype system that processes a fixed-camera poultry CCTV video to produce:
+The task is to build a prototype system that processes a fixed-camera poultry CCTV video and produces:

 Bird Counts Over Time